manuel-serrano/hiphop/README.md

 nodejs hello.hh.js
 ```

-   On future versions of Nodejs, the option `--loader` is likely
+   In the future, the Nodejs' option `--loader` might be renamed.
-   to be renamed.
-Please check your setting for accomodating the future new
+   Please check your setting for accomodating the future new name.
-   name.

    With this method, the program `hello.hh.js` will first be silently compiled
    into a `._hello.mjs` and `._hello.mjs.map` files.
 These are the files